 Make it SMART

 Be specific - Common goals like the ones listed above, "I want to get fit" or "I want to be healthier" are too general.
 You need to choose a specific goal that will help get you to your overall goal.
-Instead of just saying, "I want to get stronger", be more specific, like "I want to be able to squat or lift 100 pounds".
+Instead of just saying, "I want to get stronger", be more specific, like "I want to be able to deadlift 200 pounds".

 Make it measurable - Once you identify your specific goal, add a number to it so you're able to measure your progress.
-Let's keep adding on to our previous example, "I want to be able to squat 100 pounds in x months".
+Let's keep adding to our previous example, "I want to be able to deadlift 200 pounds in x months".
 Fill in the amount of time you want to achieve that goal.

 Make it attainable - Setting goals that you can't attain can discourage you along the way and make you fall off your workout routine again.
 So when you make your goal measurable make sure you choose a number that isn't too difficult to achieve, but not too easy either since it's not very motivating.

 Make it relevant - Make your goals consistent with your interests.
 With weight loss goals, many think that in order to burn body fat you need to do endless amounts of cardio.
 In part this is true, cardio is a good way to achieve weight loss, but it's not the only way.
 So if you hate running, but start running 2-5 miles every other day to lose weight then you're going to burn yourself out pretty quickly.
 Instead, find something that you enjoy!
-There are so many ways to achieve fat loss and weight loss, you can do other forms of cardio like HIIT, hiking, cycling, swimming, etc. You can also try weight lifting with very few cardio sessions.
+There are so many ways to achieve fat loss and weight loss, you can do other forms of cardio like HIIT (high-intensity interval training), hiking, cycling, swimming, etc. You can also try lifting weights with a few cardio sessions.
 Strength training is one of the best ways to lose fat, and even better when combined with cardio.

 Make it time-bound - Decide when you hope to achieve your goal and then fill in your timeline with benchmarks you need to hit to keep you on track and to make the goal seem more attainable.
 For example, if your goal is to lose 20 pounds in two months (this is unrealistic), consider extending the timeline to 6 months or even longer.
 Break it down even further and aim to lose 5 pounds in an x amount of weeks or months.